mitchwagner/algorithms-and-data-structures/README.md

 abstraction.
 Consider the following instructions:

 1. Insert elements into a structure.
-Sort the elements in the structure
+Sort the elements in the structure.

 2. Insert elements into a list.
 Sort the elements in the list.

 3. Insert elements into an array list.
-Sort the elements using bubble sort.
+Sort the elements using Bubble Sort.

 Note that in the foremost statement, we've been very imprecise and can say very little about the algorithm, while in the lattermost, we've